Music

 Credits 3

-The study of range, techniques, timbre, and transportation of orchestral and band instruments.
+Students in this course study range, techniques, timbre, and transportation of orchestral and band instruments.
 Written exercises are an integral part of the course.
+Offered spring semester, even numbered years only.

 MU 320: Music History and Literature I Chant to Chorale, 600-1600